AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Starting with CoPilot release 2.0.3, you can migrate data from one (source) CoPilot instance to another (destination) CoPilot instance.

-Data migration is supported across regions, availability zones, and VPCs/VNets within the same cloud.
-In the current release, migration of CoPilot data is not supported across clouds.
+Data migration is supported across regions, availability zones, and VPCs/VNets within the same CSP (migration is not supported across CSPs).

 The data migrated includes the indexes shown in Settings > Index Management.
 The indexes are migrated from the data disk (volume) of the source instance to the data disk (volume) of the destination instance.
 Configuration data for CoPilot functions are also migrated, including but not limited to data for notifications, alerts, network behavior analytics configurations, threat IP configurations, and GeoBlocking configurations.